digital-asset/ex-bond-trading/README.rst

 - ``cd`` to the root directory.
 - Type ``make``.

-If you have Maven and the DAML SDK installed locally, those will be used with ``make``.
-If you do not, ``make`` will use docker container builders instead (requires docker_).
-If you prefer to always use docker, despite having these tools locally, simply export the following in your shell:

-- ``export FORCE_DOCKER=true``

-This is useful if you are having troubles building due to a version mismatch of one of the tools, or you would just rather not have to install anything extra.
+Note that this requires Maven and the DAML SDK to be installed.

 Running the system
 ******************

-Once the application JAR is built, the provided start script will run the Sandbox, Navigator and all needed automation processes.
+Once the application JAR is built, the provided start script will run all needed automation processes.

 To run the application:

+- Type ``make start-daml``.
+Once the sandbox and navigator are started,
-- Type ``make start``.
+- Type ``make start-app`` in another shell.

 This runs the sandbox, navigator, and automation_.
-You may navigate to http://localhost:7500/sign-in/ to explore the ledger or this may open for you automatically if the DAML SDK is installed locally.
+You may navigate to http://localhost:4000/sign-in/ to explore the ledger or this may open for you automatically if the DAML SDK is installed locally.

 The script injects trades, and sends progress output to the terminal.
 It also puts a prompt at the screen bottom which lets you stop the system.